2019 - 2020 Catalog

 FDR SS1 Credits 3 Faculty Staff

 Open only to students who have not taken ECON 101 and/or ECON 102.
+No retakes allowed.
 Economics is the study of how a society (individuals, firms, and governments) allocates scarce resources.
 The course includes a survey of the fundamental principles used to approach microeconomic questions of consumer behavior, firm behavior, market outcomes, market structure, and microeconomic policy, and macroeconomic questions of performance of the aggregate economy, including unemployment, inflation, growth, and monetary and fiscal policies.

 - ECON 203 - Econometrics